CantaTronic/KCDC_web_app_tutorial/README.md

 ## About

 This repository is a part of the [KCDC open access tutorial for the Hacky Hours at DPG=2023](https://www.dpg-verhandlungen.de/year/2023/conference/smuk/part/akjdpg/session/2).
 Here you can find a template for a simple data-based web application you can use to make the results of your analysis more accessible for your audience.
-This reporitory is based on the [KG-ML web application](https://kascade-streamlit.labs.jb.gg/), developed in the framework of the [KCDC](https://kcdc.iap.kit.edu/) Outreach activities.
+This repository is based on the [KG-ML web application](https://kascade-streamlit.labs.jb.gg/), developed in the framework of the [KCDC](https://kcdc.iap.kit.edu/) Outreach activities.
 More about this one can find in our [publication](https://pos.sissa.it/410/007/pdf) or in [our app code repository](https://github.com/CantaTronic/kg_ml_app).

-For more inspiration please take a look in [Streamlit Gallery](https://streamlit.io/gallery).
+For more inspiration, please take a look in [Streamlit Gallery](https://streamlit.io/gallery).

 <img src="static/KCDC_Logo.png"  width="200" height="100">